-Even the predominant employmentbased financing system in the United States has left some employed individuals uninsured for two main reasons: (1) In many states, employers are not mandated to offer health insurance to their employees; therefore, some employers, due to economic constraints, do not offer it.
+Since the United States has an employerbased financing system, it is not difficult to see why the unemployed generally have no health insurance.
+However, even some employed individuals might not have health insurance coverage for two main reasons: (1) In most states, employers are not mandated to offer health insurance to their employees; therefore, some employers, due to economic constraints, do not offer it.
 Some small businesses simply cannot get group insurance at affordable rates and, therefore, are not able to offer health insurance as a benefit to their employees.
 (2) In many work settings, participation in health insurance programs is voluntary and does not require employees to join.
 Some employees choose not to sign up, mainly because they cannot afford the cost of health insurance premiums.
 Employers rarely pay 100% of the insurance premium; most require their employees to pay a portion of the cost, called premium cost sharing.
-People such as those who are self-employed have to obtain health insurance on their own.
-Individual rates are typically higher than group rates available to employers.
-In the United States, working people earning low wages have been the most likely to be uninsured because most cannot afford premium cost sharing and are not eligible for public benefits.
+Employees who do not have health insurance offered by their employers or those who are self-employed have to obtain health insurance on their own.
+Individual rates are typically higher than group rates available to employers, and, in some instances, health insurance is unavailable when adverse health conditions are present.